These are the key questions to ask a social security disability (SSDI) lawyer when you first meet with them.

 Your lawyer will need your assistance in order to put you in the best possible position to win your case.
 It may be as simple as following your doctor’s medical advice, or they may ask you to gather certain documents, but it is worth asking whether they need anything from you in order to pursue your claim.

-There are a number of factors to consider when hiring a lawyer including price, experience, and your own comfort level with the attorney.
+There are a number of factors to consider when hiring a social security disability lawyer including price, experience, and your own comfort level with the attorney.
 And while you do not need to hire a lawyer in order to apply for SSDI benefits, it can be a complicated process and many applications are rejected.